doingandlearning/advAngularFeb2023/readme.md

 - Review Exercise
 - publish - production - look at the generated code esp js, also aot and jit
 - locale (if time)
-- end of course feedback
+- end of course feedback: https://frameworktraining.typeform.com/to/pWO8UiNz